SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/led.md

 ---
 title: LED
-description: LED
+description: API calls to get and update LED state of the tracker.
 ---
 # LED

-API base path: `/tracker/led`
+API base path: `/tracker/led`.

+API calls to get and update LED state of the tracker.
+LED switch should be available for the device.

 ### read